© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two round cairns, 375m north-west of Uplaw Knowe is a scheduled monument protected by Historic England under reference 1008276.
 View the official record →

-Two round cairns, 375m north-west of Uplaw Knowe is a Bronze Age funerary monument located in Northumberland, England.
+Two round cairns, 375m north-west of Uplaw Knowe, is a Neolithic or Bronze Age funerary monument located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008276.

 Two round cairns, 375m north-west of Uplaw Knowe is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008276.